 The MFA program brings together the practice and history of art and design, as well as the theoretical and historical study of visual culture in its wider context.
-Each student’s potential is developed within a community of students and faculty that are engaged in intensive discourse, investigation, and the production of challenging work.
+Faculty mentor students as they develop their potential through intensive discourse, investigation of new techniques and materials, and the production of challenging work.

 Our goal in the MFA program is to prepare leaders who are ready to meet the challenges and opportunities of cultural production, whether it is pursuing a professional studio practice, entering the job market in the cultural sector, or pursuing a career in academia.

 Coursework consists of a mixture of critical theory, studio courses, art history and academic electives.
 Critiques, presentations, readings, and discussions with resident faculty, visiting artists, designers and critics come together to form graduate level study.
 Graduate students meet regularly with a committee of three faculty members, in addition to other faculty, to shape their research and progress.
 The second-year culminates in a thesis exhibition or alternative public presentation and a written thesis defense.

 The MFA is a rigorous 60 credit, two–year residency program; no part-time study is allowed.
 The program requires a strong work ethic, personal development of artistic practice and freedom of creative inquiry and production.
 All graduate students receive their own studio space and 24-hour access to all labs in any media.
 Hallmarks of our program include nationally and internationally renowned faculty, visiting artists and a progressive philosophy that encourages cross-disciplinary pursuits in the context of a large AAU research institution.